-For sensor models RHM 30 to 160 manufactured with a parallel tube, seal-less construction type, straight pipe sections of 5-10 pipe diameters upstream and 3-4 pipe diameters downstream should be provided where flow is connected to the meter out of plane with the sensor meter tubes.
+No upstream/downstream straight run is required for sensor models RHM015 - RHM20 with a manifold or serial (single path) seal-less construction type. .For seal-less, parallel construction type sensors, straight pipe sections of 5-10 pipe diameters upstream and 3-4 pipe diameters downstream should be provided where flow is connected to the meter out of plane with the sensor meter tubes.
 This is required to avoid different flow velocities being established within the two measuring tubes.